mhasan502/Teebay/Part_4_documentation.md

 │   ├───models.py       # contains the product and category model
 │   ├───mutations.py    # contains the product and category mutations
 │   ├───queries.py      # contains the product and category queries
+│   ├───tests.py        # contains the product and category tests
 │   └───types.py        # contains the product and category types
 ├───teebay
 │   ├───asgi.py         # async server gateway interface